tactcomplabs/sst-ext-tests/README.md

 ```
 ../scripts/valgrind_ctest
 ```
+* The valgrind script explicitly sets the valgrind error exit code to 99 (`valgrind --error-exitcode=99`).
+This allows us to detect the difference between a failed test or valgrind finding an issue.
+If a test passes and valgrind does not find an issue, the exit code will be 0.
+If a test passes but valgrind finds an issue, the return code will be `99`.
+If the test fails and valgrind finds an issue, the return code will be `99`.
+If the test fails and sends a non-zero return code, but valgrind does not find any errors, the return code will be the non-zero code from the test.
 * *Valgrind* has a large number of potential runtime options.
 These options can be specified on the command line or via a standard `rc` file.
 We highly recommend that users/developers utilize a standard `rc` file methodology